R-Torrent/42Barcelona-Projects/42-cursus/common-core-rank01/Born2beroot/README.md

 [Q] Explain simply how a virtual machine works.

 [A] A virtual machine packages an operating system and application with a description of the compute resources needed to run it, such as the CPU, memory, storage, and networking.
 When this virtual machine is deployed to a host computer, software called a *hypervisor* reads the description and provides the requested hardware resources.
 "Type 1" *hypervisors* run directly on the hardware of the host machine, and are best suited to server, desktop and application virtualization.
-"Type 2" *hypervisors*, such as **Oracle**'s **VirtualBox** run on top of the host's OS, which manages calls to the hardware resources.
+"Type 2" *hypervisors*, such as **Oracle**'s **VirtualBox**, run on top of the host's OS managing calls to the hardware resources.
 They are more of a developing and testing tool.

 [Q] Explain simply the choice of operating system.